picca/hkl/Documentation/sphinx/source/introduction.rst

 Introduction
 ############

-The purpose of the library is to factories diffraction angles computation for different kind of diffractometers geometries.
+The purpose of the library is to factorise single crystal diffraction angles computation for different kind of diffractometer geometries.
 It is used at the SOLEIL, Desy and Alba synchrotron with the Tango control system to pilot diffractometers.

 Features
 ********